How to Integrate M&E Services into Slatted & Acoustic Ceilings

 Vtec ceiling systems are frequently required to integrate with Mechanical and Electrical (M&E) services, and we are often asked how we do this.

 Our Slats, Beams and Acoustic range – SupaSlat, MaxiBeam and Supacoustic systems – can all incorporate different access requirements, service integrations, bespoke geometric shapes and angled ends.
-Our extensive knowledge and experience in this area enables us to ensure successful integration of M&E elements using a variety of methods to satisfy a full range of needs.
+Our extensive knowledge and experience in this area enable us to ensure the successful integration of M&E elements using a variety of methods to satisfy a full range of needs.

-Firstly, we will discuss any important considerations with you or your client, and from these points we will subsequently advise the best way of integrating them into our system.
+Firstly, we will discuss any important considerations with you or your client, and from these points, we will subsequently advise the best way of integrating them into our system.

 Key areas of discussion include: